 These reductions in premium income targets were offset, in part at least, by an increase in premium written by the AUA branch office in Sydney.
-The Australasian market has seen some marked improvements in trading conditions as domestic companies reduce exposures and look to correct the pricing reductions seen previously.
-This has allowed the syndicate to be more selective about the business it wishes to underwrite and has resulted in income predictions being ahead of plan for the period.
+The Australasian market continues to see improvements in trading conditions for a second year running as domestic companies reduce exposures and look to correct the multi-year pricing reductions seen previously.
+A sure sign of a hardening market are year on year rate increases, which is exactly what is being seen.